|

 Palmitos Park

-Home to the biggest butterfly venue in Europe, Palmitos Park is also famous for its birds as well as animals from orang-utans to komodo dragons.
+Home to the biggest butterfly venue in Europe, Palmitos Park is also famous for its exotic birds as well as a string of different species of animals from monkeys to komodo dragons.

-It’s worth knowing that the Palmitos Park site also has a dolphinarium with three pools of around 3,000m squared containing over four million litres of water – and five dolphins.
+It’s worth knowing that the Palmitos Park site also has a dolphinarium with three pools of around 3,000 metres square containing over four million litres of water – and a pod of captive dolphins.

-While it’s an added attraction for some families, others will prefer to avoid anywhere with dolphins in captivity and it’s not something I personally recommend – you can visit and avoid this area.
+While it’s an added attraction for some families, others will prefer to avoid anywhere with dolphins in captivity and it’s not something I personally recommend – you can visit and avoid this area though.

 Individual tickets with free cancellation are available, or you can get a joint ticket to this zoo and dolphinarium with Aqualand.